 Veronica Sanchez, MPH, Program Coordinator

-Veronica Sanchez is the Program Coordinator for FACES for the Future Coalition.
-She plans and coordinates FACES for the Future activities in San Francisco.
+Veronica Sanchez is the Program Coordinator for FACES for the Future at John O’Connell High School in San Francisco.

 Veronica is a native of the East Bay Area with a wealth of knowledge and experience working with underrepresented communities.
 She earned a Master’s degree in Public Health at San Jose State University and a B.S. in Community Regional Development and B.A. in Chicano Studies from the University of California, Davis.